-The 9% decrease in CCS segment revenue in Q1 2021 compared to Q1 2020 was primarily due to the impact of our disengagement (Cisco Disengagement) from programs with Cisco Systems, Inc. (Cisco), which was completed at the end of 2020 as planned, as well as program-specific demand softness from certain storage customers in our Enterprise end market, partially offset by strong demand from service provider customers, including in our HPS business.
-Despite lower revenue levels, CCS segment margin improved to 3.1% in Q1 2021 compared to 3.0% in Q1 2020, primarily due to favorable mix.
-CCS segment margin is expected to be at the high end of our 2% to 3% target range, or slightly higher, for the full year 2021.
+The 14% decrease in CCS segment revenue in Q2 2021 compared to Q2 2020 was primarily due to the impact of our disengagement (Cisco Disengagement) from programs with Cisco Systems, Inc. (Cisco), completed in the fourth quarter of 2020 (Q4 2020), as well as program-specific demand softness from certain server customers in our Enterprise end market.
+In addition to demand impacts, we had adverse revenue impacts in our CCS segment in Q2 2021 and the prior year period resulting from supply chain constraints (due in part to COVID-19) and COVID-19-related lockdowns and workforce curtailments.
+See "Supply Chain Constraints and Workforce Curtailments" below.
+The revenue decline was partially offset by strong demand from service provider customers, including in our HPS business.

+Despite lower revenue levels, CCS segment margin improved to 3.7% in Q2 2021 compared to 3.6% in Q2 2020, primarily due to a more favorable mix, driven by our portfolio reshaping activities, an increased concentration of revenue from our HPS business, and a one-time favorable disengagement recovery.
+We continue to expect CCS segment margin to be at the high end of our 2% to 3% target range, or slightly higher, for 2021.

-CCS segment revenue from programs with customers other than Cisco increased 16% in Q1 2021 compared to Q1 2020.
-Our HPS business experienced strong revenue growth in Q1 2021, increasing 46% (to \$200 million) compared to Q1 2020, driven by increased service provider demand, and accounted for approximately 16% of our total Q1 2021 revenue (Q1 2020-10%; fourth quarter of 2020 (Q4 2020)-15%).
-Although we anticipate that total CCS segment revenue for 2021 will decline compared to 2020, we currently expect double-digit percentage revenue growth for our HPS business in 2021 compared to 2020, increased from our prior high single-digit percentage growth expectations.
+CCS segment revenue from programs with customers other than Cisco increased 2% in Q2 2021 compared to Q2 2020.
+Our HPS business recorded strong revenue growth in Q2 2021, increasing 13% (to approximately \$300 million) compared to Q2 2020, driven by robust demand from service providers, and accounted for approximately 21% of our total Q2 2021 revenue (Q2 2020 - 18%; 2020 - 15%).
+Although total CCS segment revenue for 2021 is anticipated to decline compared to 2020, we currently expect mid-teen percentage revenue growth in our HPS business in 2021 compared to 2020, as HPS revenue is expected to exceed \$1 billion for 2021.

-Our Lifecycle Solutions portfolio (aggregate of ATS segment and HPS business) revenue increased 7% in Q1 2021 compared to the prior year period, and represented 59% of total revenue for Q1 2021 compared to 51% for Q1 2020.
-We currently anticipate double-digit percentage revenue growth for this group of businesses in 2021 compared to 2020, compared to our previous high-single digit percentage growth expectations.
+Our Lifecycle Solutions portfolio revenue (aggregate of ATS segment and HPS revenue) increased 13% in Q2 2021 compared to the prior year period, and represented 61% of total revenue for Q2 2021 compared to 52% for Q2 2020.
+We currently anticipate low double-digit percentage revenue growth for this group of businesses in 2021 compared to 2020.